metas-frsf/ceut-web/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` to locally run the client project.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `nodemon server.js` to run the server project.
+The local client will use the server API located at `http://localhost:4000` by default

 ## Code scaffolding